In this tutorial, we will learn how to use smart contracts, switch accounts, and view account state.

 When you click on one of these links, the tutorial will open in a new tab and the contracts, transactions, and scripts will be loaded into the templates in the Playground for you to use.

-When you have Cadence code open in the account editor that contains a contract, you can click the deploy button in the top-right of the screen to deploy that contract to the currently selected account.
+When you have Cadence code open in the account editor that contains a contract, you can click the deploy button in the bottom-right of the screen to deploy that contract to the currently selected account.